kaine119/dhap-2019/faq.md

 will be assigned by the Secretariat.

 3. **How many delegations can each school register?**
 Each school can register one delegation.
-There is no minimum number or limit to the number of delegates per delegation.
+The maximum number of delegates per delegation is set at 9.

 4. **How can I register for DHAP 2019?**
 Registration can be made as a school delegation or an